CarlHejlesen/Java_include_all_posible_things/README.md

 - [ ]

+Test eksempler
+- [x] Email validation
+- [] Telefon nummer validation

-## How file strukture work in java
+How file strukture work in java

+# Misc

-## Usefull  extionsions and what they do for Visual Studio code
+### Usefull  extionsions and what they do for Visual Studio code

+### Dokumentation how to install dependencies and what they do
+- [ ] Maven
+- [ ] Junit